Once upon a time, FIFA was nothing like real life at all - just a simple computer game more akin to Tetris than the Premier League.

 4. "The touchline is your greatest defender"

 OK, we can’t take the credit for that quote - it was Pep Guardiola who said it first.
-But he’s right - and not just because Nicolas Otamendi cannot be trusted.
+But he’s right - and not just because Nicolas Otamendi could never be trusted.

 It’s tempting to always play it out from the back but lumping the ball out to the touchline with Square/X can buy time.
 Time for your defenders to get back.
 Time for your side to regain shape.
 And your opponent will have to rebuild the attack from all the way out wide again.
 Don’t be afraid to go all Tony Adams on that fool.